arda-a/Colemak-Alternative/README.md

 - ; and ' are swapped.

 ## Installation
-I included a Windows Installer and a AutoHotkey script.
+I included a Windows Installer, a AutoHotkey script and a macOS keyboard layout file.
-I may include MACOS and Linux installation files in the future as well.